strykerin/Ethereum-Blockchain-Explorer/README.md

 ## Creating our First page

-Now we will create our first page, the index.razor.
-We will inject two services to this page, the IEthereumService in order to get data from Ethereum and NavigationManager in order to navigate to others pages.
+Now we will create our first page, the `index.razor`.
+We will inject two services to this page, the `IEthereumService` in order to get data from Ethereum and `NavigationManager` in order to navigate to others pages.

 ```razor
 @page "/"